What is there to do in and around Decorah outside of watching eagles? Plenty! – Scott Iverson

 Twin Springs is another nice little water getaway.
 It used to be the sister facility to the Siewer’s Hatchery, and some old raceways still are within the foliage at the upper portion of the park.
 The trail across the stream into the pines above is nice.

 The Vesterheim Museum downtown can be well-covered in a couple of hours.
-We plan to stop in for a quick look at their new exhibit Tattoo: Identity Through Ink.
-They are having a free open house for the exhibit, sadly at the same time as Meet and Greet.
-We hope to get in free just before.
-On other days the museum is open 9 to 5.
+It is a super-cool spot and open 9 to 5.
 Remember that the museum includes not only the big red brick building, but also most of that block and also the village behind it.
+Hit up the gift shop for some awesome gifts!

 The Porter House on Broadway is a classic Victorian home with some striking collections and furnishings.
 Perhaps most impressive is the stone wall surrounding the grounds, which is the owner’s collection of rocks from his travels.
-They are offering a guided tour of the wall … as luck would have it at the same time as our main event at Luther on Saturday afternoon.
-But visit at some other time, and check both the inside and outside of the wall at your leisure.
-And the Porter House says you are welcome all day Saturday to sit on their porches to imagine a Victorian summer weekend.
+You are welcome all day Saturday to sit on their porches and imagine a Victorian summer weekend.

-While visiting the Porter House, take a stroll or drive through the historic district that extends up the hill on Broadway and around the curve along Upper Broadway … in total of about half a dozen blocks long.
+While visiting the Porter House, take a stroll or drive through the historic district that extends up the hill on Broadway and around the curve along Upper Broadway: a total of about half a dozen blocks long.

 Give yourself a bit of time before the Saturday event to explore the Luther College grounds and buildings.